emmywritescode/Datakliq-ATM-Performance-and-Maintenance-Dashboard/README.md

 - Knowledge of DAX and measures (SWITCH, RELATED, VAR, RETURN)
 - Data visualization on Power BI.
 ## Data sourcing
-The data sets was provided by DataKliq - an online educational institution that help data enthusiasts start their data journey.
+The data sets was provided by DataKliq - an online educational institution helping people start their data journey.
 In homage to their invaluable contribution to the data space, the fictional retail bank was aptly named DATAKLIQ with the motto as "...empowering transactions, ensuring connectivity" `😄`.
 This [link](https://1drv.ms/u/s!AqSRjMFOmr0yk2QO22MdQJTigu1j?e=UAhalP) provides access to the data sets.
 ## Data transformation
 The data sets were imported into SQL Server Managemnt Studio via the Import and Export Wizard.
 A total of eleven (11) tables containing the following information about: ATM transactions, Customers, ATM maintenance, ATM locations, Calendar and Hour lookup tables were imported.